AlexMacD6/ConsignCrew/pr-templates/listings-display-improvements.md

 ## Changelog

 ### Information Hiding and Privacy
-- Removed "ConsignCrew Fee" from listing display (now only shown at checkout)
+- Removed "Service Fee" from listing display (now only shown at checkout)
 - Concealed "price range" and "reserve price" from listings
 - Added "Reserve Met" badge when list price is at or below reserve minimum
 - Removed "Item ID" from listing display